 The effort value assigned to PBIs, features, and epics.

 The total time that you have tracked for the work item up until the present time.

-The () icon indicates that you have only a single time record for that work item ID on that day.
+The () icon indicates that you have not entered time or only have a single worklog for that work item ID on that day.

-When you click this icon, the "Add Time" dialog box opens with the time record details.
-Here, you can add, edit or delete time records and it fully integrates with the rest of TFS and Timetracker.
+When you click this icon, the "Add Time" dialog box opens with the worklog details.
+Here, you can add, edit or delete worklogs and it fully integrates with the rest of Dev Ops Server/Services and 7pace Timetracker.

-If you make any changes, click the Save button to save the changes and show them on the time sheet.
+If you make any changes, click the Save button to have those changes reflected on the timesheet.

-Note: For single time records per work item ID per day, you can directly edit or delete a time record in the table cell, similar to an Excel spreadsheet.
+Note: For single worklogs per work item ID per day, you can directly edit or delete a worklog in the table cell, similar to an Excel spreadsheet.
 Simply double-click within the cell and start typing the new time from your keyboard.
-To delete the time record, go to that cell and press the Delete key from the keyboard.
+To delete the worklog, go to that cell and press the Delete key from the keyboard.

 The status of the current week's timesheet ("Week is submitted for approval" displays if you have already sent your timesheet to your manager, etc.).